 Early in life we learned rebelling, anger and frustration bring the feel good in balance.
 Its always easier to pass responsibility rather than be accountable.

 It takes a great deal of work to achieve extreme heights.
 ITS NOT EASY!
 I promise, it feels great when we get there.
 You know this in the simple accomplishments that brought you joy.

 Like in the arena of chemical addiction, our body gets accustom to its quick fix methods.
-Soon it does not respond so we gear it up with the same effort.
+Soon it does not respond so we step it up with more effort.
 Using blame and anger to bring us in balance soon requires elevated levels of it because like in drugs, our neuro-system needs more to achieve the same fix as last time.

 This can grow into violent abuse.
 Many move to strong chemicals or some other over dosed material addiction.
 We seem to accept food, sex, porn shopping or one of many legal overuses.
 If we don’t become aware of how the system works and how to alter it, we just push on and make it worse on ourselves.
 We become less accountable and more accusatory to get to “Feel Good”.